-TCFD PILLARS RECOMMENDED DISCLOSURE SUMMARY DISCLOSURE SECTION Governance Describe the board's oversight of climate-related risks and opportunities.
-Russell Investments Board of Directors is ultimately responsible for the strategic priority, corporate governance and long-term stewardship of the firm.
-The Board has delegated oversight of the management of climate-related risk to the Executive Committee (ExCo).
-1 Describe management's role in assessing and managing climate- related risks and opportunities.
+TCFD PILLARS RECOMMENDED DISCLOSURE SUMMARY DISCLOSURE SECTION Governance Describe the board's oversight of climate-related risks and opportunities. d risks and responsible for the strategic priority, corporate Describe management's role in assessing and managing climate-related risks and opportunities.
 The ExCo provides oversight of the firm's strategy and investment risk as it relates to climate-related considerations, both directly and through delegated entities including the Investment Strategy Committee and the Global Risk Management Committee.
-1 and opportunities the include identified trans organisation has identified over opportunities in our po Climate-related investment risks and opportunities include identified transition and physical risks and opportunities in our portfolios, and are detailed in Table 2 of section 2a, along with relevant time horizons.
-2a Describe the impact of climate- related risks and opportunities on the organisation's businesses, strategy, and financial planning.
+1 and opportunities the include identified transition and physical risks ar 2a Describe the impact of climate- related risks and opportunities on the organisation's businesses, strategy, and financial planning.
 Impact on the investment process is material and detailed in section 2.
 Business operational footprint and targets are set out in section 3.
 2, 3 Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
 Scenario analysis of investment portfolios detailed in section 2b.
-2b Risk management Describe the organisation's processes for identifying and assessing climate- related risks.
+2b Risk nanagement Describe the organisation's processes for identifying and assessing climate- related risks.
 Carbon footprinting and scenario analysis identified as key tools.
 Further details supplied in section 2.
-2a, b Describe the organisation's processes for managing climate- related risks.
+2a, b Describe the organisation's processes for managing climate-related risks.
 Formal policies, enhanced practices, active ownership, carbon managed portfolios and target setting.
 Further details supplied in section 2.
-2c Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk.
+2 c Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk.
 Detailed in section 2 and governance sections.
-2a, 1 Metrics and targets Disclose the metrics used by the organisation to assess climate- related risks and opportunities in Carbon emissions (Weighted average carbon intensity (WACI) and financed emissions), scenario analysis, supplemented by temperature alignment and climate solutions.
+2a, 1 Metrics and targets Disclose the metrics used by the organisation to assess climate-related risks and opportunities in Carbon emissions (Weighted average carbon intensity (WACI) and financed emissions), scenario analysis, supplemented by temperature alignment and climate solutions.
 2b line with its strategy and risk management process.
 Detailed in section 2.
 2b Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
 See section 2d for a description of our Net Zero by 2050 Commitment.
 2d